ream88/simple_postmark/README.md

 # simple_postmark

-SimplePostmark makes it easy to send mails via Postmark™ using Rails 3's ActionMailer.
+SimplePostmark makes it easy to send mails via [Postmark](http://www.postmarkapp.com)™ using Rails 3's ActionMailer.
 SimplePostmark is inspired by [postmark-gem](https://github.com/wildbit/postmark-gem), but unfortunately postmark-gem forced to me to use non-standard Rails calls like `postmark_attachments`.
-SimplePostmark uses the standard Rails 3\'s ActionMailer syntax to send your emails via [Postmark](http://www.postmarkapp.com).
+SimplePostmark uses the standard Rails 3's ActionMailer syntax to send your emails via Postmark.

 ---